Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 #### Emily:

 *Food is a big one.
 If we cut out all animal products we can reduce global emissions by 28% and would free up 76% of the world’s land for less intensive forms of farming.
 It’s particularly about meat and dairy, so we should eat plant based, organically-grown vegetables, locally-grown and in season, and try to avoid waste.*

+> *"We should eat plant based, eat organic, locally-grown and in season, and avoid waste."*

 #### Flight Free UK: